 Praying to the State for righteousness is the kind of pragmatism that both Moses and Christ refused to practice.
 Satan may grant a small victory in exchange for dominion, but God does not look favorably on the idea of sacrificing the liberties of all for lives of some.
 The key is not to outsource our responsibilities to corporations like human government who will only take our appeals as excuses to expand their power, and therefore our bondage, but to retain our personal responsibilities and, by extension, our rights.
 Our rights come from God unless we opt to be ruled by tyrants instead, and transact our rights for privileges and responsibilities for civil liabilities.

 For example, this is why praying to the state to legalize recreational drugs like marijuana is met with regulations on tax and usage.
-This is also why praying to the state to secure the freedom of some men, resulted in the civil bondage of all men through the 14th amendment.
+This is also why praying to the state to secure the freedom of some men from chattel slavery in 19th century America, resulted in the civil bondage of all men through the 14th amendment.

 Prior to the Fourteenth Amendment,

 “No private person has a right to complain, by suit in court, on the ground of a breach of Constitution.
 The constitution it is true, is a compact, but he is not a party to it.
 The states are party to it.”
 (Supreme Court of Georgia, Padelford, Fay & Co. vs Mayor & Alderman, City of Savannah, 14 Ga.
 438,520 )